rancherlabs/cfl-summit-lab/README.md

 ### 2a - Create a downstream cluster (terraform)

-Change directory to the `2a-downstream-cluster` directory of the cloned repo
+Change directory to the `2a-downstream-cluster` directory of the cloned repo, `terraform` is preinstalled on the Rancher node (`r` in the name)

 1. Update the `terraform.tfvars` file to update the required variables (aws credentials, region, url, token, vpc details etc.)
 2. Initialise the terraform modules: `terraform init`